 Snowy River increased flows

-In determining how to use the environmental water in the Snowy River through the Snowy Water Initiative, the New South Wales, Victorian and Commonwealth governments jointly agreed that ecological objectives would be achieved by storing and then releasing sufficient volumes to provide annual flushing flows.
+In determining how to use the environmental water recovered for the Snowy River through the Snowy Water Initiative, the New South Wales, Victorian and Commonwealth governments jointly agreed that ecological objectives would be achieved by storing and then releasing sufficient volumes to provide annual flushing flows.
 These high flows facilitate the improvement in the physical condition of the in-stream habitat by scouring and transporting fine sediment (i.e. primarily, sand, silt and clay).
-This primary ecological objective was identified as a high priority for the environment during the Snowy Water Inquiry.
-These high flows are important to improve river health.
-It is expected that as the river physically responds over time to the higher flows, the focus of the recovery process will transition to meet other secondary ecological objectives.
+Meeting ecological objectives was identified as a high priority during the Snowy Water Inquiry.
+High flushing flows are important to improve river health.
+It is expected that as the river physically responds over time to the higher flows, the focus of the recovery process will transition to meet other ecological objectives.

 2019–2020 Water year

-A revised operational target of 137.1 GL is to be released to the Snowy River during 2018–19 from Jindabyne Dam, which includes a base passing flow of 8.5 GL.
+A revised operational target of 118.7 gigalitres (GL) is to be released to the Snowy River during 2019–20 from Jindabyne Dam, which includes a base passing flow of 8.5 GL.

 |Release date||Volume (megalitres/day)|